iVantage/generator-ivh-react-component/README.md

 of the included packages.

 We use the babel transpiler to turn es6 (es2015) JavaScript and JSX into JavaScript of today.
-Since we're processing all that JS anyway we might as well inject code coverage markers (via istanbul) during testing.
-The `cross-env` package allows us to tell our npm scripts that we're in a e.g. testing environment in a cross platform friendly way.
+The various babale plugins unluck different features for us.

 - "babel-core"
-- "babel-plugin-istanbul"
 - "babel-plugin-syntax-jsx"
 - "babel-preset-es2015"
 - "babel-preset-react"
-- "cross-env"

-Karma is our test runner which lets us run our tests in real browsers.
-For speedy development we're just using PhantomJS (a headless browser) but you may install the launcher for your favorite browser and use that instead.
+Jest is our test runner, it provides code coverage reports and interactive test running capabilities.

 Chai and mocha give us some nice struct and syntax for our tests suites and assertions.
 We need a few connecting plugins to make the test runner aware of these libraries.

-Enzyme is a special library with some handy utilities for working with testing with React elements.
+Enzyme is a special library with some handy utilities for testing with React elements.

-- "chai"
 - "enzyme"
 - "eslint"
 - "eslint-config-ivantage"
-- "eslint-loader"
 - "eslint-plugin-react"
-- "karma"
-- "karma-chai"
-- "karma-coverage"
-- "karma-mocha"
-- "karma-nyan-reporter"
-- "karma-phantomjs-launcher"
-- "karma-spec-reporter"
-- "karma-webpack"
-- "karma-sourcemap-loader"
-- "mocha"
+- "jest"

 This is a react component afterall.
 We need the library itself as well as some helpers which allow us to run tests and render elements.